tmshkr/VRMS/README.md

 ### Google Calendar integration

-The app automatically creates a Google Calendar event for new meetings using the [Calendar API](https://developers.google.com/calendar/api).
+The app supports two-way syncing using the [Calendar API](https://developers.google.com/calendar/api).
 If you're new to the Calendar API, you might want to start with the [Node.js quickstart](https://developers.google.com/calendar/api/quickstart/nodejs).

 To get the necessary environment variables for the app, follow the steps below: